Adamant-im/adamant-pool/README.md

 * Minimum server requirements
 * Setup on a separate machine without a node
 * Informative web interface for voters + mobile version
-* Notification system via Slack for admin (other method is configurable)
+* Notification system via ADAMANT, Slack for admin (other method is configurable)
 * Built-in node availability check
 * Read-only mode without passphrase or with automatic payments